 This is a good starting point, but these types of cases can be very complex.
 They often require expert testimony and in depth inquiries into the rights and duties of manufacturers.

-If you believe you’ve been the victim of a faulty product, don’t hesitate to contact the De Castroverde Law Group in Las Vegas, NV.
+If you believe you’ve been the victim of a faulty product, don’t hesitate to contact the product liability attorneys at De Castroverde Law Group in Las Vegas, NV.
 De Castroverde is dedicated to helping victims in these cases get the justice and compensation they deserve.